 The Voltage Protective Rating (VPR): another important rating to check is the VPR which is a measure of how much voltage still goes through your property after the module does its job.
 Target a low VPR rating for any unit.

 Certification: before you purchase any surge protector be sure to check if it is certified.
 Most good quality surge protectors are certified by an independent laboratory.
 Companies know this is an important consideration and it is boldly stated on their advertisements and product listings.

 Warranty: while most whole house surge protectors have a warranty cover, the terms of the warranty varies from one module to the other.
 Before purchase check the type of cover you will get in case of damage and the terms that may void your warranty.
 For example, you may lose warranty cover on some modules if it is was not installed by a professional.

 How To Install A Whole House Surge Protector

 Let’s start with a note of warning.
 We recommend that you hire a professional to handle the installation of your surge protector unless you have some technical know-how on electrical installation.
 Most manufacturers recommend this as well and it may void your warranty in some cases.
 Fiddling with electrical units can also be dangerous especially if you do not know what you are doing.
 With that said, here is a step by step guide for installing a surge protector:

-Get the right tools: some of the tools you will need for this includes a Flathead screwdriver, screws, pliers, wire strippers, tape, voltage detector device and a flashlight.
+Get the right tools: some of the tools you will need for this include a Flathead screwdriver, screws, pliers, wire strippers, tape, voltage detector device, and a flashlight.

 - Step 1: turn off the main power switch.